PiSchool/pi-school-ml-template/README.md

 Following standard good practices, the code is organized in three major files:

     * `data.py` contains all the code concerning data loading and preprocessing.
 It returns iterators that can be used to cycle over the data.

     * `model.py` contains the logic of the model.

     * `training.py` is a script implementing the actual training / test logic.

 Additional documentation and comments are provided inside the files.

 ## Other files

 The repository also contains a few auxiliary files:

     * This README, containing all instructions for installing and running the project.

     * The LICENSE under which the files are released.

     * A .gitignore file customized for Python projects.

     * A requirements.txt file containing a full specification of the libraries used in the project, including their versions.

 To generate a custom requirements.txt file for your project, install the `pipreqs` library and run:

 ```
 pipreqs /path/to/project
 ```

+## End of project

+In your requirements.txt, remove the dependency to awsLogger and delete ciScript.py